 For me, summer always means more free time to play around in the kitchen and more free time to read whatever I want.
-This got me thinking… what better way to spice up your cooking life than to try a few recipes from a bookish cookbook?
+This got me thinking… what better way to spice up your cooking life than to try a few recipes from bookish cookbooks?

-Here are a few ideas that, no matter your fandoms, should spark some kitchen creativity.
+Here are a few bookish cookbooks, no matter your fandoms, that should spark some kitchen creativity.
 Ready, set… bake!
 (That one’s for you, Great British Baking Show fans).

 1. The Unofficial Game of Thrones Cookbook by Alan Kistler

 Includes recipes like the House of Stark’s Venison, Apple, Cheddar Plaits, Wilding Grilled Pork, and Arbor Red Wine.
 Perfect for when you need a hearty meal to fuel your throne-grabbing plots (or your Game of Thrones marathons).

 2. Eat Like a Gilmore: The Unofficial Cookbook for Fans of Gilmore Girls by Kristi Carlson

 For when you want to talk fast and eat delicious junk food–coffee IV sold separately.
 With recipes like Sookie’s Salmon Puffs and her critic-worthy Risotto, you can bring Stars Hollow right to your kitchen!

 3. An Unexpected Cookbook: The Unofficial Book of Hobbit Cookery by Chris-Rachael Oseland and Tom Gordon

 The cookbook to keep secret and safe for when you’re quite ready for another adventure (and a second breakfast).
 Recipes for all the important Hobbit mealtimes are broken down into categories so you can easily find vegetarian, gluten free, and even vegan recipes.